mahmoudshahin-it/KH-LocalEnvironmentPreparation/README.md

     -e 'PGADMIN_DEFAULT_PASSWORD=SuperSecret' \
     -d dpage/pgadmin4

 Then we can use the ip of it shown in the docker ps to open the PGAdmin portal using the above email and password.
+Example: http://localhost/80/

 ----
 ## Example